6 Best Stretches for Hamstrings from a Trainer

 What Causes Sore Hamstrings?

-Sore hamstrings can be caused by a variety of things.
-Long periods of sitting lead to tight hamstrings and tight hips.
+Sore hamstring muscles can be caused by a variety of things.
+Long periods of sitting lead to tight hamstrings and hips.
 Overtraining - increasing your workout length or intensity too quickly and not taking enough rest time - can also trigger tight hamstrings.
-A tough race or hard strength training workout can also cause sore hamstrings.
+A tough race or hard strength training workout can also cause sore hamstrings, limiting your mobility and flexibility.

 In some cases, sore hamstrings can be a sign of injury.
 You may have a pulled hamstring if you have intense pain or pain that does not get better with rest.
 A strained hamstring usually takes several weeks to heal, so getting a diagnosis is essential.
-See your doctor or physical therapist if you suspect you have an injury.
+See healthcare professionals like your doctor or physical therapist if you suspect you have an injury.
+Physical therapy, massage, and other PT techniques can help your body heal.

 Related Post: How to Combat the Effects of Sitting